Andrey (footballer, born 1983)

-Andrey Nazário Afonso (born 9 November 1983 in Porto Alegre), known as just Andrey, is a Brazilian football goalkeeper who plays for Avenida.
+Andrey Nazário Afonso (born 9 November 1983), known as just Andrey, is a Brazilian former football goalkeeper.

 Career

 He made his debut with Steaua București on 1 March 2007, in the quarter-final cup match against Oţelul Galaţi, when Steaua București won 8–7 on penalties.
 He saved one penalty and was considered the man of the match.
 Just after a few weeks he was sent by chairman Gigi Becali at the second team, and then was released from team.

 In 2008, recommended by new coach Adílson Batista, Andrey was signed by Brazilian side Cruzeiro.